 Story Implementation of RM58 soft marks a breakthrough for development of VZOR.
 The first 3 years of the company's operations were devoted to perfecting the production process of different variants of the RM58 and testing the pre-production versions of other pieces from the Prof. Modzelewski collection.
-The experience gained allowed to launch a bit larger and more comfortable upholstered version of RM58, designed from scratch.
-The presentation of the complete Roman Modzelewski collection crowns this stage of the company development and marks the beginning od a new, full-fledged development of our company.
+The experience gained allowed to launch implementation work to prepare for serial production of the remaining chairs from the collection, namely RM56 and RM57, and of an upholstered version of RM58, designed from scratch.
+The presentation of the complete Roman Modzelewski collection crowns this stage of the company development and marks the beginning of a new, full-fledged development of our company.